arrow_back

 sudo nano index.php

-1. Paste the content below into the file:
+1. Copy and paste the content below into the file:

 <html> <head><title>Welcome to my excellent blog</title></head> <body> <h1>Welcome to my excellent blog</h1> <?php $dbserver = "CLOUDSQLIP"; $dbuser = "blogdbuser"; $dbpassword = "DBPASSWORD"; // In a production blog, we would not store the MySQL // password in the document root.
 Instead, we would store // it in a Secret Manger.
 For more information see // https://cloud.google.com/sql/docs/postgres/use-secret-manager try { $conn = new PDO("mysql:host=$dbserver;dbname=mysql", $dbuser, $dbpassword); // set the PDO error mode to exception $conn->setAttribute(PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION); echo "Connected successfully"; } catch(PDOException $e) { echo "Database connection failed:: " . $e->getMessage(); } ?> </body></html> Note: In a later step, you will insert your Cloud SQL instance's IP address and your database password into this file.
 For now, leave the file unmodified.